Lily Collins: 2013–2016: Rise to prominence and critical recognition

 Collins was initially cast as the lead in the 2013 remake of Evil Dead, but dropped out due to a scheduling issue.
-She played the title role as an earth-visiting alien in M83's music video Claudia Lewis, released in August 2013.
-She then starred as Clary Fray in The Mortal Instruments: City of Bones, a film adaptation of the first book in The New York Times best-selling The Mortal Instruments novels, written by Cassandra Clare.
+She played the title role as an earth-visiting alien in M83's music video "Claudia Lewis", released in August 2013.
+She starred as Clary Fray in The Mortal Instruments: City of Bones, a film adaptation of the first book in The Mortal Instruments novels, written by Cassandra Clare.
 The role earned her a Teen Choice Award nomination in 2014.
 In October 2013, Collins appeared in the music video for "City of Angels" by Thirty Seconds to Mars.
-In 2014, Collins starred as Rosie Dunne in the film adaptation of Love, Rosie, alongside Sam Claflin, written by Cecelia Ahern.
-Love, Rosie, was negatively received, although her performance was praised, with Donald Clarke of The Irish Times describing her as "perfectly charming."
+In 2014, Collins starred as Rosie Dunne in the film adaptation of Love, Rosie, Love, Rosie was negatively received, although her performance was praised, with Donald Clarke of The Irish Times describing her as "perfectly charming."

-Collins had a leading role as aspiring actress Marla Mabrey, alongside Alden Ehrenreich, in the romantic comedy-drama Rules Don't Apply (2016), from filmmaker Warren Beatty, who also starred as billionaire Howard Hughes.
-When the film was released in November, it received mixed reviews and only grossed $3.9 million against its $25 million budget.
+Collins had a leading role as aspiring actress Marla Mabrey in the romantic comedy-drama Rules Don't Apply (2016).
+When the film was released in November, it received mixed reviews and grossed $3.9 million against its $25 million budget.
 Despite this, for her role as Marla Mabrey, Collins received her first Golden Globe nomination for Best Actress in a Comedy or Musical at the 74th Golden Globe Awards.
 In 2016, Collins was part of a pilot produced for The Last Tycoon, loosely based on F. Scott Fitzgerald's last book The Last Tycoon.
-She played Cecelia Brady, daughter of Pat Brady, who was played by Kelsey Grammer.
 Amazon picked up the pilot to series on 27 July 2016 but later cancelled their plans for a second season in September in 2017.

 In March 2016, Collins joined the anorexia drama film To the Bone in the lead role, written and directed by Marti Noxon.
-The film follows Ellen or Eli, a 20-year-old woman suffering from anorexia nervosa.
+The film follows Ellen, a 20-year-old woman suffering from anorexia nervosa.
 It premiered in competition at the Sundance Film Festival on 22 January 2017, as a contender in the U.S. Dramatic Competition.
 It was released worldwide on Netflix on 14 July 2017.
-When the film was first released on Netflix there was some controversy about whether the film would be triggering for those with eating disorders.
+When the film was released on Netflix there was some controversy about whether the film would be triggering for those with eating disorders.
 This controversy was also influenced by another Netflix original show 13 Reasons Why after it was accused of glamorising suicide.
-Despite the taboo topic of the movie, Collins's depiction of Ellen was described as "exemplary work from Lily Collins in the central role."
+Despite the taboo topic of the film, Collins's depiction of Ellen was described as "exemplary work from Lily Collins in the central role."
 Justin Chang of Los Angeles Times wrote that "In a different film, Ellen's sharp tongue might have made her an insufferable fount of wisecracking negativity, but Collins' performance is subtler than that, and the script gives her ample opportunity to reveal the character's more complicated, vulnerable edges."